dadiRohan/LaravelTips/README.md

 }

 ```
-5. Quick Sort
+5. Quick Sort : pick a pivot and partition the array around the pivot
 ```

-/**
- * Sorts an array using the Quick Sort algorithm.
- * Quick Sort picks a pivot and partitions the array into elements less than and greater than the pivot, then sorts recursively.
- *
- * @param array $arr The array to sort
- * @return array The sorted array
- */
 function quickSortArray($arr) {
     if (count($arr) < 2) return $arr;
     $left = $right = [];